codepress/admin-columns/readme.txt

 = How can I enable the use of Hidden Custom Fields? =

 I am currently working on settings page where you can enable this feature.
-In the meanwhile you can enable this by adding this piece of code to your theme's functions.php to:
+In the meanwhile you can enable this by adding this piece of code to your theme's functions.php:

 `
 <?php